LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

 .. member:: string->padLeading(tosize::integer, with::string= ?)

-   Takes a parameter that specifies the length of the string.
+   Takes a parameter that specifies the target size of the string.
 If the base string object is smaller in size, then it changes the string by prepending a character to the start of the string until the string is the specified size.
    The character used for prepending defaults to a space, but can be set with the optional second parameter.
 It modifies the string object in-place, not